FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 For instance, React Native includes a `CameraRoll` module bundled with it, but if we want to use this library (to allow users to save Unsplash images to their camera roll) we'll need to manually link it.

-To do that, we'll need to open our project folder and navigate to `node_modules/react-native/Librares/...` and also open Xcode
+To do that, we'll need to open our project folder and navigate to `node_modules/react-native/Librares/...` and also open Xcode.

 ---